simoncrowe/python-query-filter/README.md

         version for version in versions_data["LaunchTemplateVersions"]
         if version.get("LaunchTemplateData", {}).get("NetworkInterfaces") and
         isinstance(version["LaunchTemplateData"]["NetworkInterfaces"], Collection) and
-        version["LaunchTemplateData"]["NetworkInterfaces"][0].get("AssociatePublicIpAddress") is True
+        version["LaunchTemplateData"]["NetworkInterfaces"][0].get("AssociatePublicIpAddress")
     )
 ```

-This example is excessive, but hopefully it explains the motivation
+This example is excessively defensive, but hopefully it explains the motivation
 behind this tool.

 A  `get` call is needed in the generator expression above because the item
 `"AssociatePublicIpAddress"` is sometimes missing.
 The first two conditions aren't strictly needed to filter the example data.
 However, they do illustrate the fact that `q_item` predicates silently
 return false if `"LaunchTemplateData"` is not present, or
 if `"NetworkInterfaces"` is missing, is not a collection
 or is an empty collection.